Tim Burton Self Portrait Art Lesson + Drawing Worksheet for Kids

 Note: For those that want to go all out, I’ve included a fun frame template in the download, and a sample drawing of how I used it.
 It just seemed like a fun option and a place to add even more creativity, which is always a good thing.
 Scroll down to see a little preview of it.

-Join “The Daily Draw” below to get this free download!
+Join “The Daily Draw” to get this free tutorial!

-• Paper.
-Card stock paper that has a light gray or brown shade for an old-fashioned black and white look.
+- Kraft Paper.
+Card stock paper that has a light brown shade will make those white eyes really stand out.

 Directions to make a Nightmare Self Portrait